mailming/AutoHero/HERO_WARS_API_DOCUMENTATION.md

 #### arenaFindEnemies

-**Description:** Retrieves a list of available opponents in the arena.
+**Description:** Retrieves a list of available opponents in the arena with their complete team lineups, including heroes, pets, banners, and user information.

 **Request:**
 ```javascript